kevinvu0606/tictactoe/README.md

 7. If it matches we dislpay a message
 8. if we dont match, continue the game
 9. Also change the assignement from X - > 0

+Bonus
+add a counter for games played and winner add ai